-One aspect of heroin and other opioids that makes these drugs so highly addictive are the symptoms of withdrawal.
-Most heroin addicts need to get their “fix” every 4 to 8 hours in order to avoid becoming “dope sick”.
-For those who suffer from a substance use disorder who have abused heroin or other opioids they understand the highly unpleasant symptoms associated with withdrawing from heroin.
+One aspect of heroin and other opioids that makes these drugs so highly addictive is the severe symptoms of withdrawal.
+Most heroin addicts need to get their “fix” every four to eight hours to avoid becoming “dope sick.”
+Those who have abused heroin or other opioids can understand the highly unpleasant symptoms associated with withdrawing from heroin.

 Once a client is admitted to detox they will be evaluated by the medical staff, tested for alcohol and drug levels in their system, and shown to their bed.
-The typical day to day activities will consist of designated times throughout the day to check vitals and be given medication.
+The typical day-to-day activities will consist of designated times throughout the day to check vitals and be given medication.
 There will be options to participate in groups and attend commitments held by outside speakers throughout your stay.
 There will be set times for meals and even smoke breaks if the facility allows for it.

 The way it is administered in a medical detox setting is as a taper.
 Based on the client’s baseline levels of opioids in their system when they arrive at the detox, a starting dosage is established for the methadone treatment protocol.
-The starting dosage will usually be held off for a certain amount of time based on the client’s vitals and drug level in their system at the time of intake.
+The starting dosage will usually be held off for a certain amount of time-based on the client’s vitals and drug level in their system at the time of intake.
 This is done to prevent possible overdose as the client may still be intoxicated by other opioids when they enter detox and usually will not be dosed until after they begin showing signs of withdrawal symptoms.
-The client will be monitored and reevaluated as the dosage is tapered down each day for approximately 5 days.
+The client will be monitored and reevaluated as the dosage is tapered down each day for approximately five days.

 Buprenorphine is becoming more and more popular for use in detoxes for heroin users.
-Buprenorphine is also sold under the more well-known brand name of “Suboxone”, and it is a partial opioid agonist.
-Much like methadone it displaces heroin and other opioids from the chemical receptors in the addict’s body.
+Buprenorphine is also sold under the more well-known brand name of “Suboxone,” and it is a partial opioid agonist.
+Much like methadone, it displaces heroin and other opioids from the chemical receptors in the addict’s body.
 Suboxone is relatively safe as it has a “ceiling effect” due to being a mixture of buprenorphine and naloxone (Narcan).
-When used as a detox protocol, an initial dosage is given to a client and much like methadone they are tapered off from Suboxone over several days.
+When used as a detox protocol, an initial dosage is given to a client and much like methadone, they are tapered off from Suboxone over several days.
 The medical staff at a detox will withhold the first dose until withdrawal symptoms present, as being dosed too early with Suboxone can result in precipitated withdrawal symptoms that can be highly unpleasant.

 While methadone and Suboxone are the primary medications used for those in detox for opioid abuse, one can also expect what are known as “comfort meds” to be offered at most detoxes.
 Some of these comfort meds are given to alleviate certain symptoms associated with opioid withdrawals.
-Such medications are: hydroxyzine (for anxiety), clonidine (to reduce elevated blood pressure), trazadone and quetiapine (for insomnia) and even Zofran or Promethazine (for nausea).
+Such medications are hydroxyzine (for anxiety), clonidine (to reduce elevated blood pressure), trazadone and quetiapine (for insomnia) and even Zofran or Promethazine (for nausea).
 Some clients will opt for only comfort medication in lieu of methadone or Suboxone protocols for their detox.